glpaparelli/competitive-programming/notes/cp-notes.md

 ## 7.2 Sweep Line Solution, O(n)
 Let's apply the sweep and line algorithm to the problem above.
 We let the sweep line from left to right and stop at the beginning or at the end of every interval.
-These are the important points at which an event occurs: intervals start or end.
+These are the important points at which an event occurs: interval start or end.
 We also maintain a counter which keeps track of the number of intervals that are currently intersecting the sweep line, along with the maximum value reached by the counter so far.

 For each point we first add to the counter the number of intervals that begin at that point, and then we subtract the number of intervals that end at that point.